Top 10 Must Go

-National Taichung Metropolitan Opera House, nicknamed “the Most Difficult House to Accomplish” by the industry, was designed by the internationally acclaimed Japanese architect, Toyo Ito.
+National Taichung Theater, nicknamed “the Most Difficult House to Accomplish” by the industry, was designed by the internationally acclaimed Japanese architect, Toyo Ito.

-Drawn from the concept of the Sound Cave, National Taichung Metropolitan Opera House makes the best of its streamlined, rigid silhouette by means of modern techniques and materials, and then turns itself into an active venue.
+Drawn from the concept of the Sound Cave, National Taichung Theater makes the best of its streamlined, rigid silhouette by means of modern techniques and materials, and then turns itself into an active venue.

 The images of streams and hanging gardens on the exterior of the opera house break the usual binary separation between stage and audience, as well as outdoors and indoors.
 It aims to initiate more conversations among people, art and architecture, while bringing people back to the basic aspect of life: feeling real.

 The band-shaped city space that is Green Park Road connects the National Museum of Natural Science, Citizens’ Plaza, CMP Park Lane, an arts space, the National Taiwan Museum of Fine Arts and a food-selling street.
 The atmosphere changes with each different activity; sometimes bustling, sometimes tranquil, the space is sometimes full, and sometimes empty, giving the area a natural harmony and flow like that of grass script calligraphy.
 As the design was based on the concept of finding the way to write ‘grass script’ calligraphy, it is also known as the Calligraphy Greenway.